MoniPar/booklist_generator/README.md

 </details>

-* If the name already exists in the worksheet the user is notified and asked if they want to input another student with the same name.
-If they input `y` the same name is entered in the worksheet and the program continues.
+* If the name already exists in the worksheet, the user is notified and asked if they want to input another student with the same name.
+If they input `y`, the same name is entered in the worksheet and the program continues.
 If they input `n`, the surname and name prompt is repeated.
 If the input enters anything but `Y` or `n`, an error is displayed, the name is not added to the worksheet and the surname and name prompt is repeated.

         Name already entered
 ![Name already exists message](assets/images/name_duplicate.png)